scperkins/EJEHardenberg.github.io/public/writing/narrations/shopping.md

 clerks she didn't show it; casually waving goodbye to them just so could get a last glimpse of the dresses in the glass window.
 Her grand tour done, she zipped up her coat and pulled on a ragged yarn hat.
-The next race from the warmth inside to her next destination.
+The next race from the warm corridors of the mall to the frigid concrete streets had just begun.